Rykina/to-do-list-app/README.md

 # to-do-list-app
 IBM skillsbuild project

-# ✨ To-Do List App ✨
+# ✨ To-Do List App by Muhammad Nabil Indrawan✨

 A simple and stylish To-Do List web application that allows users to add, complete, and delete tasks.
 Data is stored in `localStorage`, so tasks remain even after refreshing the page.